rastersoft/devedeng/README.md

 ## WHAT IS IT? ##

 Devede NG is a rewrite of the Devede DVD disc authoring program.
-This new code has been writen from scratch, and uses Python3 and Gtk3.
+This new code has been written from scratch, and uses Python3 and Gtk3.
 It is also cleaner, which will allow to add new features in the future.